Fernando Cámara Barbachano: Biography

 Born into a landowning family in Mérida, Yucatán on April 17, 1919, he was the son of Hernán Cámara Vales and Jacinta Barbachano Bolio.

 The Cámara family is a well-known family in the Yucatán whose origins can be traced to the Spanish conquest of Yucatán in the 16th century.
 His grandfather was Raymundo Cámara Luján, a prominent businessman closely linked to the Yucatecan oligarchy.
-His great-uncle, Agustín Vales Castillo, was also a business magnate who served as mayor of Mérida between 1902 and 1907.
+His great-uncle, Agustín Vales Castillo, was also a business magnate who served as mayor of Mérida between 1902 and 1908.
 His relatives include several prominent politicians.
 His aunt, María Cámara Vales, was the wife of José María Pino Suárez, vice-president of Mexico.
 Likewise, his uncles Alfredo and Nicolás Cámara Vales served as governors of Quintana Roo and Yucatán, respectively.

-His maternal family, the Barbachano clan is also well known in Mérida.
+His maternal family, the Barbachano clan, is also well known in Mérida.
 Doña Jacinta was the great-niece of Miguel Barbachano y Terrazo, the liberal politician who served five terms as governor of Yucatán and was president of the Second Republic of Yucatán which seceded from Mexico between 1841 and 1848.
 Although he was a staunch proponent of Yucatecan independence, he was forced to end the Yucatecan secession due to the Caste War, an ethnic conflict between the indigenous Mayan peoples and the Criollo people.
-Another member of the family, Fernando Barbachano Peón, was a prominent hotel businessman who is remembered for developing the tourism industry in the Yucatecan peninsula.
+Another member of the family, Fernando Barbachano Peón, was a prominent hotel businessman who is remembered for developing the tourism industry in the Yucatán peninsula.